 This is an intermediate level model.
 It is not particularly difficult to make and there are not really any difficult steps.
-There are a few moves that don’t have reference points and you have to use your judgement, but this is the only complication.
+There are a few moves that don’t have reference points and you have to use your judgment, but this is the only complication.
 It takes about half an hour to fold this origami fairy.

 This model needs reasonably thin paper.
 Kami will do, although it doesn’t produce the best effect.
 Something slightly thinner would work better – perhaps even some tissue paper that has been treated with PVA glue, as this would make the wings slightly translucent.
 I have made this out of Korean hanji paper which is slightly textured and makes the model come alive a bit more than kami.
 Foil paper would also work well and give it a slightly shimmering effect.
 Thin pearlescent paper would also work well.
 The paper used needs to be coloured the same on both sides.
 It takes about 30 minutes to fold this origami fairy.

 Origami Fairy Instructions

-Diagrams for this model are available in NOA Magazine, issue 202.
+Diagrams for this fairy model are available in NOA Magazine, issue 202.
 NOA Magazine is the monthly publication of the Japanese Origami Association.
 Diagrams can also be found in OrigamiUSA Convention pack, 1992.